I was born in Jämtland in the north

 and in Europe.

-I have always been interested in history and old things and have been doing genealogy research back and forth for more than 40 years, depending of my job situation and my family situation at the time.
+I have always been interested in history and old things and have been doing genealogy research back and forth for more than 45 years, depending on my family situation at the time.
 Like most genealogists, I started to sort out my own family, but this has over the years expanded to become major projects with the mapping of all the people who lived and worked in some areas.
 (Preferably in areas where I had my own roots, but then my family is quite diverse and come from various parts of Scandinavia, therefore it has been numerous and large areas)

-The project I’m working on since some years, is a survey of families who lived and worked in Jämtland, mainly in the jurisdictions around Storsjön (The Great lake).
-This involves a lot of reading of court records, all of the various tax records that exist and the incredible treasure of medieval diplomas that are preserved from Jämtland.
-Eventually, my thought is that these projects of mine will come out in the form of books one day, but like all genealogists know, there is no end to this kind of research.
+The project I’m working with since some years is a survey of families who lived and worked in Jämtland, mainly in the jurisdictions around Storsjön (The Great lake).
+This involves a lot of reading of court records, all of the various tax records that exist, and the incredible treasure of medieval diplomas that are preserved from Jämtland.
+Eventually, my thought is that these projects of mine will come out in the form of books one day, but as all genealogists know, there is no end to this kind of research.
 Something new to immerse oneself in will always turn up, so I’m continuing my work without any deadline.

 I am also a member of the APG (Association of Professional Genealogists)